projectcalico/calico/master/security/icmp-ping.md

 #### Allow ICMP ping only within a cluster

 In this example, workloads can receive **ICMPv4 type 8** and **ICMPv6 type 128** ping requests only from inside the cluster.

-All other traffic is denied.
+All other traffic may be allowed by other policies.
+If traffic is not explicitly allowed, it will be denied by default.
+The policy applies only to **ingress** traffic; egress traffic is not affected, and default deny is not enforced.

 ```
 apiVersion: projectcalico.org/v3